-What Is Your Average List-Price-To-Sales-Price Ratio?
+What's Your Average List-Price-To-Sales-Price Ratio?

-What Is Your Best Marketing Plan or Strategy for My Needs?
+What's Your Best Marketing Plan or Strategy for My Needs?

-Will You Please Provide References?
+Can You Provide References?

 What Are the Top Three Things That Separate You From Your Competition?

 A good agent won't hesitate to answer this question and should be ready to fire off several reasons why he's best suited for the job.
-Everyone has their own standards, but most consumers say they're looking for agents who say they're honest, trustworthy, assertive, and excellent negotiators.
+Everyone has their standards, but most consumers say they're looking for agents who say that they're honest, trustworthy, assertive, and excellent negotiators.

-He might tell you that he's always available by phone or e-mail or that he's a good communicator.
+He might tell you that he's always available by phone or e-mail, or that he's a good communicator.
 He might indicate that he's friendly and able to maintain his sense of humor under trying circumstances—and there will be some.

 It all comes down to the characteristics and qualifications that you value most.

-Can I Review Documents Ahead of Time That I Will Be Asked to Sign?
+Can I Review Documents Ahead of Time?

 As a buyer, ask for copies of the buyer's broker agreement.
 Is it exclusive or non-exclusive?
 Ask for copies of agency disclosures, any purchase agreements, and buyer disclosures.

 You'll also want to see the agency disclosure if you're the seller.
-Ask for a copy of the listing agreement as well and of your seller disclosure.
+Ask for a copy of the listing agreement as well, and of your seller disclosure.

 How Will You Help Me Find Other Professionals?